jbogusciak/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

     (default value: 1). `max-reconnection-attempts` is not that necessary to set.
 Uniconfig does not keep idle sessions open longer than it is necessary.

+### Storing failed installations

+The following parameter allows the user to store the installation in case the device is in some way unreachable.

+- **uniconfig-config:store-failed-installation** - If enabled, it will ensure that even if the device is unreachable, it will be stored in the node table in the database.
+If not set, the default value is false.

+When the user sets the flag to true, an additional column called **installation-status** will be populated with a boolean flag (either **SUCCESSFUL** for a successful installation, or **FAILED** for a failed one).
+This lets the user know that there has been some problem and that the device was not installed correctly.
+The mount-point information of that node will be stored (unlike with the default value).
+With this info already stored, the user does not need to reinstall the device, as all the connection information is present in the UniConfig database.
+Syncing the device or calling a GET Request will try to reconnect to the device and if it is successful, the configuration data will be saved in the datastore and the request will then finish.
+The **installation-status** will then change to **SUCCESSFUL**.
+The installed device will then behave normally as if the installation was successful in the first place.
+If the device is still unreachable, the flag will stay **FAILED**.

+This is useful when many devices are being installed in batches and the user doesn't know if they are up or not.

 ### Keepalive strategies

 **1. Keepalive reconnection strategy**